-At St. Paul’s School, Nicholas is responsible for a chapel music program that is home to a fifty-voice Chapel Choir, rehearsing most days of the week, and singing regular services of choral evensong in the magnificent Henry Vaughan and Ralph Adams Cram designed Chapel of St. Peter and St. Paul.
+At St. Paul’s School, Nicholas is responsible for a chapel music program that is home to a fifty-voice Chapel Choir, rehearsing several days each week, and singing regular services of choral evensong in the magnificent Henry Vaughan and Ralph Adams Cram designed Chapel of St. Peter and St. Paul.
 The recently restored organ, originally installed by E.M.
 Skinner in 1930 (Op.
 825) supports the singing of the school in daily chapel services, and is frequently heard in recital.
 Compline is sung weekly in The Old Chapel, and The Keiser Concert Series is host to many performances through the year, with musicians from the school community and with guest artists from across the world.
-Recent performers have included the choirs of Clare College, Cambridge, St. Thomas Church, New York, St. Thomas Church, Leipzig, Coralina, Quink, Stile Antico and Atalante.
-The Chapel Choir has recently performed the Fauré Requiem, the Rutter Requiem, and the first performance of Nicholas White’s Gloria.
-The Chapel Choir frequently travels within New England, and will undertake its second tour of English cathedrals and chapels in March 2017.
+Recent performers have included the choirs of Clare College (Cambridge UK), St. Thomas Church (New York , NY), Cathedra (Washington, DC), St. Thomas Church (Leipzig, Germany), Schola Cantorum Coralina (Cuba), Quink (The Netherlands), Stile Antico (England) and Atalante (International.)
+The Chapel Choir has recently performed the Fauré Requiem, the Rutter Requiem, Britten's Rejoice In The Lamb, and the first performance of Nicholas White’s Gloria.
+The Chapel Choir frequently travels within New England, and has sung concerts and services during two recent tours of English cathedrals and chapels in 2014 and 2017.

-Nicholas’s engagements with The Boston Cecilia have included a critically acclaimed performance of J.S.
-Bach's Mass in B minor at New England Conservatory's Jordan Hall, taking place on the anniversary of Bach's birth; a "mesmerizing" performance of Maurice Durufle's Requiem; and the Boston premiere of White's own work for soprano, choir, strings and organ - From Earth To Heaven - which featured the Lydian String Quartet.
-Other performances have included Dvorak's Mass in D, Janacek's Otce nas (The Lord's Prayer), Bernstein's Chichester Psalms, Tavener's Ex Maria Virgine and Brahms’ German Requiem.
-Upcoming concerts will include Handel’s Dixit Dominus and Mozart’s Davide Penitente in Jordan Hall, Benjamin Britten’s A Boy Was Born at Boston’s Church of the Advent, and several new works by White.
+In 2013 Nicholas was appointed Music Director of The Boston Cecilia, one of America’s oldest and finest performing arts organizations.
+Four seasons with The Boston Cecilia included a critically acclaimed performance of J.S.
+Bach's Mass in B minor, G.F.
+Handel's Dixit Dominus, and W.A.
+Mozart's Davide Penitente at New England Conservatory's Jordan Hall; a "mesmerizing" performance of Maurice Durufle's Requiem; and the Boston premiere of White's own work for soprano, choir, strings and organ - From Earth To Heaven - which featured the Lydian String Quartet.
+Nicholas conducted a performance of Mozart's Requiem in tribute to his predecessor, Donald Teeters, who died in 2014, after having led The Boston Cecilia for 45 years.
+Other performances included Dvorak's Mass in D, Janacek's Otce nas (The Lord's Prayer), Bernstein's Chichester Psalms, Tavener's Ex Maria Virgine, Brahms’ German Requiem, and a program of 20th Century American Choral Music.
+Nicholas stepped down from this position in 2017, in order to focus more on composition.

 Nicholas has given many performances throughout the United States.
 Immediately prior to his appointment at St. Paul’s, he was Artistic Director of Joyful Noise (Chorus Angelicus & Gaudeamus), a choral organization based in Northwest Connecticut, and Organist & Choirmaster of St. John's Episcopal Church, Beverly Farms, Massachusetts.
 Nicholas was born in London, England, and received his early musical training as a treble chorister.
 He held his first organist and choirmaster position at the age of fifteen, going on to become Organ Scholar of Clare College, Cambridge, from 1986-1989.
 Since coming to the U.S. in 1989, Nicholas has held various positions in churches, colleges and schools.
 These include Washington National Cathedral (Assistant Organist & Choirmaster), Cathedral Choral Society (Keyboard Artist) and Woodley Ensemble (Music Director) in Washington, DC; St. Michael’s Church (Organist & Choirmaster), Dalton School (Choir Director), Columbia University (Adjunct Organist) in New York City.